trws2/ml_practices_and_resources/day39/README.md

 - you can reference [A Guide To Normalized Cross Entropy](https://forecastegy.com/posts/normalized-cross-entropy/) for more details
 - [DLRM: An advanced, open source deep learning recommendation model](https://ai.meta.com/blog/dlrm-an-advanced-open-source-deep-learning-recommendation-model/)
   - [repo](https://github.com/facebookresearch/dlrm)
+- completed machine learning system design from educative.io and obtained the certificate.